 We were a bit bamboozled by choice when we looked online.
 There are so many and they all have varying prices.
 We decided to pop into John Lewis to try a few out, and thank goodness we did.

 John Lewis had a selection of about 4 or 5 to try in store.
 As my husband would be the main carrier, he tried them on first.
-We soon discovered that most carriers aren’t really suitable for people who are 6 foot 3!
+We soon discovered that most carriers aren’t really suitable for people who are 6 foot 3 inches tall!
 The band that goes around the bottom is meant to be in line with the hips (to help support the weight of the baby), but on most of them it was up around his waist.
+That meant many of them would be uncomfortable after a while.

 Deuter Kid Comfort 3 Child Carrier features